 On Content Experience, the book is very vocal.
 They write, “The problem is that we are convinced we don’t know how to create value with content.”

-Authors have classified content on 4 parameters.
+The authors have classified content on 4 parameters.

 This kind of content marketers creates every day.
 This is feeding the needs and wants of audiences.
 The purpose is to drive a decision.
 This content is designed to get the sale.

 Feeding discovery and answers for audiences.
-The purpose is to attract new audiences, to be found, and promote a larger idea in an easy to consume way.
+The purpose is to attract new audiences, to be found, and to promote a larger idea in an easy to consume way.
 This kind of content has exemplified inbound marketing.
 The trick is to stand out by becoming remarkable to a segment of buyers.

 Feeding the interest and passions of audiences.
 The key goal is to position the company as a thought leader.
 In that capacity educate your audience.
-This is a type of content believes in: If you sell something, you make a customer today, If you help someone you may create a customer for life.
+This is a type of content that believes in: If you sell something, you make a customer today, If you help someone you may create a customer for life.